Improving Fluid Balance Charts (and Hypervolaemia v Hypovolaemia)

 What is a Fluid Balance Chart?

-A fluid balance chart is used to document a patient’s fluid input and output within a 24-hour period.
-This information is used to inform clinical decisions (such as medication and surgical interventions) from medical staff, nurses and dieticians, who all expect accurate figures in exact measurements (Georgiades 2016).
+A fluid balance chart documents a patient’s fluid input and output over a 24-hour period.
+This information is used to inform clinical decisions (such as medication and surgical interventions) by medical staff, nurses and dieticians, who all expect accurate figures and exact measurements (Georgiades 2016).

-When completing a fluid balance chart, you should record any fluid intake by the patient in exact quantities, as well as the type of fluid and the route of administration (e.g. orally, intravaneously).
-For example, if you give the patient a 200 mL glass of water they consume orally, you will need to record all of that information.
+When completing a fluid balance chart, you should record the exact quantities of fluid intake by the patient, as well as the type of fluid and the route of administration (e.g, orally, intravenously).
+For example, if you give the patient a 200 mL glass of water that they consume orally, you will need to record all of that information.
 You should also keep a running total (Osmosis 2021).

 Output (urine, loose stools, vomit etc.) should also be measured in exact quantities (Osmosis 2021).